 This article overviews some of the most popular government investigation books.
 The books cover the most famous government-led investigations, conspiracy theories, and cover-ups by government members.

-Some of the most famous and most talked about investigations throughout history were conducted by, or on, the United States government.
-The most famous government-led investigation, was of course, the 9/11 Commission Report, which investigated the breakdowns in security, communication and intelligence that led to coordinated terrorist attacks on the United States.
+Some of the most famous and most talked-about investigations throughout history were conducted by, or on, the United States government.
+The most famous government-led investigation was the 9/11 Commission Report, which investigated the breakdowns in security, communication, and intelligence that led to coordinated terrorist attacks on the United States.

-Throughout history, there have been many other important and high profile government investigations of U.S. presidents, congressmen, governors, and other public officials.
-These inquiries occur at all levels of government, from the local level, to state, and federal government.
+Throughout history, there have been many other essential and high-profile government investigations of U.S. presidents, congressmen, governors, and other public officials.
+These inquiries occur at all levels of government, from the local to the state and federal levels.

-The government investigations involved many different branches of the country’s law enforcement and intelligence agencies, and the outcomes were not always decisive.
+The investigations involved many branches of the country’s law enforcement and intelligence agencies, and the outcomes were not always decisive.
 The following books provide helpful information on the subject of Government Investigations.

 Numerous conspiracy theories surround the events, which makes reading about the subsequent investigations even more interesting.
-For those who don’t trust those in power, the manner in which the events are evaluated just seems to add to the theories of a conspiracy.
+For those who don’t trust those in power, how the events are evaluated seems to add to the conspiracy theories.

-This 500+ page book is a comprehensive look at one of the most significant intelligence failures in history of our country.
-The fascinating book details the roots of the terrorist organization al Qaeda and their devious strategy to attack the United States and the numerous opportunities that law enforcement and intelligence groups missed to potentially stop the terror attacks.
+This 500+ page book is a comprehensive look at one of the most significant intelligence failures in the history of our country.
+The fascinating book details the roots of the terrorist organization al Qaeda, its devious strategy to attack the United States, and the numerous opportunities law enforcement and intelligence groups missed to potentially stop the terror attacks.

-Disclosure : Military and Government Witnesses Reveal the Greatest Secrets in Modern History – A book that provides testimony from government insiders regarding top-secret military, government and intelligence matters.
+A book that provides testimony from government insiders regarding top-secret military, government, and intelligence matters.
 Talks about secret energy and environmental projects that could end world poverty.
 Thought-provoking and insightful.